jantimon/iconfont-webpack-plugin/README.md

 ## Should I use icon fonts for everything?

-No. Icon fonts have use cases but the same is true for SVGs, JPEGs, PNGs or even GIFs.
+No.

+Icon fonts are really good for decorative icons (where the icon is purely ornamental and doesn’t incorporate core meaning or functionality).

+For critical icons without fallbacks (like a hamburger menu icon) you should rather use SVGs.
+But also JPEGs, PNGs or even GIFs have their use cases.

 Pick the best solution for your problem - there is no silver bullet.

 # License